 They're lucky that they've still got Loki in custody, because Tony's sure that they wouldn't have that spear of his otherwise.
 But they do, which is good, because now he gets to see just what this girl is capable of doing.

-The Tesseract's energy output is absolutely enormous, so large, in fact, that the girl, can't accurately gauge the distance.
-Karin, as they eventually found was her name, however, can give them a very accurate direction, one which she reaffirms for them every hour or so.
+The Tesseract's energy output is absolutely enormous.
+It's so large, in fact, that the girl can't accurately gauge the distance.
+Karin, as they eventually find is her name, however, can give them a very accurate direction, one which she reaffirms for them every hour or so.

 It's more to go on than just the gamma radiation they were using to track it before, so they go along with it.

 After the first directions are given, Tony drags Banner into the lab and starts questioning the shinobi (Tony's tempted to make a joke about Obi-wan hitting his shin, but brushes it off as not good enough) about what they could do, about what the tracking consisted of, about the water, about what they could do that would make even Thor just the teensiest bit impressed.

 Strange looks cross their faces, and the kid with the white hair and the big sword (would a compensation joke be too cliché?) mutters something angrily about a snake, but they agree to answer what they can.

 Tony can't get them to agree to any experimentation beyond using different types of cameras to record what they already do.

 He's almost giddy when he starts figuring some of it out, if only a little.